CSA-FEDERATE/Proposed-BuildingBlocks/S-BB/MWLayer/BB_Data_Architecture_Terminology.md

 ## Description
 <!-- General Description of the BB -->
-Definition of reusable common architectural terminology and patterns
+Definition of reusable common architectural terminology and patterns realized with technical implementations, and proofs of concept in order to drive understanding and adoption of COVESA specifications.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->